 Dorie possessed an incredible work ethic and enjoyed a varied work history including positions in hospitality, women’s apparel, office/property management, finally retiring from financial services when she was in her seventies.
 In addition to her family and marriage, her employment gave her a sense of self, purpose, pride, and independence.
 Following retirement, she cherished the decade of winters spent in the Arizona warmth with old and new friends, something she missed terribly since Pat’s death.
 Throughout her lifetime, her Catholic faith guided her and provided comfort and relief during challenging times.

 Dorie supported her children in all their interests and endeavors, and could be counted on to be in attendance at their events, proudly cheering for them.
 Forever a Vikings fan and Twins supporter, the excitement of any sport brought her true joy.
 Her children admired Dorie’s ability to connect with their friends and never hesitated to bring them around because she only seemed to foster and amplify the good times.

 Dorie established and cultivated the most enduring and meaningful friendships – many sustained for 80 years – and will remain forever in the hearts and memories of all those who loved her and were loved by her.

-Mass of Christian Burial to be held at a future date.
+Mass of Christian Burial will be held on Saturday, September 11, 2021 at St. Bridget Catholic Church in River Falls.
+Times are still to be determined.
 Memorials preferred to the American Cancer Society (cancer.org).

 Dorie’s family wishes to thank the Red Cedar Canyon Assisted Living staff and Moments Hospice for their kindness and compassion.
 Cremation services provided by Bakken-Young Funeral & Cremation Services.